webex/react-widgets/test/journeys/testplan.md

   - meet widget
     - can hangup in call

+#### Demo Page Smoke Tests (Built from widget-demo)

+- space widget functionality
+  - Activity Menu
+    - has a menu button
+    - displays the menu when clicking the menu button
+    - has an exit menu button
+    - closes the menu with the exit button
+  - messaging
+    - sends and receives messages
+- recents widget
+  - opens and loads recents widget

 ### Space Widget Suite

 The space widget suite tests the functionality of the space widget in a given space.
 It also verifies by instantiating the widget in two separate ways: via the data-api and via the global javascript method.